kornia/dlpack-rs/README.md

 git submodule update --init --recursive
 ```

 Then run `cargo build` and it should appear a pack.rs in the root project folder.
+In order to test run `cargo test`.